SemionV/doryn/devlog.md

 Tasks:
 * Dynamic module loading(plugin system)
-  * Test reload logic
   * Configure and load plugins
-  * Subscribe to the events and attach Controllers from plugins
+  * Restrict events and controllers API to use ILibrary handler for all subscriptions
-  * Hot reload of plugins
+  * Hot reload of plugins via script commands and file watchers
 * Flaten controller pipeline: store entites in a sorted flat array
 * Manage external dependencies with CMake
   * Manage and compile dependencies, which are compiled with the same builöd configuration(parsers, loggers, etc)